-- an average of 90 per cent of local content outcome was recorded; - a total of 123 (AEE) positions were created; - 42 new apprenticeships, traineeships and cadets were created and 52 existing apprenticeships, traineeships retained; and - MPSG projects provided a total of 40 000 hours to apprentices, trainees, and cadets and engaged 46 apprentices, trainees, and cadets.
+- an average of 90 per cent of local content outcome was recorded; - a total of 123 (AEE) positions were supported, including the creation of 60 new jobs and the retention of 63 existing jobs (AEE); - 42 new apprenticeships, traineeships and cadets were supported and 52 existing apprenticeships, traineeships retained; - MPSG projects provided a total of 40 000 hours to apprentices, trainees, and cadets and engaged 46 apprentices, trainees, and cadets; and - There were two small to medium enterprises that prepared a VIPP Plan or Local Industry Development Plan (LIDP) for contracts, successfully appointed principle contractor.
+45 small to medium-sized businesses were engaged through the supply chain on completed Strategic Projects.